 As identified in Section 7.3, 2,6-DNT was the only risk-related COC considered for the development of remedial alternatives in the Central Plume.
+However, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 The RAO for the Central Plume requires the remedy to protect human health by preventing exposure to contaminated groundwater, to minimize the impact of the contaminants on the environment, and to restore groundwater to the extent practicable.
 The RAO for the Central Plume will be achieved when groundwater concentrations of 2,6-DNT are below the groundwater cleanup level listed in Table 16.
+Furthermore, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).

-Based on site conditions and the screening of process options, five remedial alternatives were developed to address the presence of 2,6-DNT in the Central Plume.
+Based on site conditions and the screening of process options, five remedial alternatives were developed to address the presence of groundwater COCs in the Central Plume.
 A source area alternative was not developed for the Central Plume due to no known source areas remaining.
 Alternative 1 - No Action, provides a baseline to evaluate the other alternatives.